Yankees win series opener

 Pettitte allowed three hits and struck out seven over eight innings to give the Yankees a solid start against a team that won a record-equaling 116 games during the regular season.
 Seattle beat New York in six of their nine meetings during the regular campaign.

 It was the fourth straight win in the playoffs for the Yankees, who faced elimination three times against the Oakland Athletics in the division round and survived each contest.
+Game 2 will be played tonight.

 Pettitte outpitched Seattle starter Aaron Sele, facing the minimum number of batters in all but one inning.